-Trevi Fountain History The fountain was designed by the artist Nicola Salvi, who was commissioned by Pope Clement XII in 1732.
-Salvi based his designed on one that Bernini started one century earlier but he was halted after the death of Pope Urban VIII.
-It took about thirty years to build the fountain and it was finally completed in 1762.
+The fountain was designed by the artist Nicola Salvi, who Pope Clement XII commissioned in 1732.
+Salvi based his design on one that Bernini started one century earlier, but he was halted after Pope Urban VIII's death.
+It took about thirty years to build the fountain, and it was finally completed in 1762.

-The Aqua Virgo, an aqueduct constructed two thousand years ago still supplies water to the famous fountain.
-The aqueduct was built by General Agrippa under Augustus around 19 B.C. and it brought water from the Salone springs 19 kilometres away into Rome.
-The Aqua Virgo, or "Vergine", is the only aqueduct that never interrupted to provide the city with water since the ancient Romans.
+The Aqua Virgo, an aqueduct constructed two thousand years ago, still supplies water to the famous fountain.
+General Agrippa built the aqueduct under Augustus around 19 B.C., and it brought water from the Salone springs 19 kilometers away into Rome.
+The Aqua Virgo, or 'Vergine', is the only aqueduct that has never interrupted to provide the city with water since the ancient Romans.